Medi-Cal Eligibility for Former Foster Youth (FFY),

 The MCG includes youth who were receiving Medi-Cal in foster care under the responsibility of the state or tribe on their 18th birthday, or a later age, regardless of the aid code assigned while in foster care.

-Note: Validation for the OCG must be provided by the state that had jurisdiction over the youth on their 18th birthday, otherwise the youth is eligible for the MCG.
+Note: Validation for the OCG must be provided by the state that had jurisdiction over the youth on their 18th birthday; otherwise, the youth is eligible for the MCG.

 Eligibility for FFY Medi-Cal

 Foster Care youth under the MCG who were in the following aid codes on their 18th birthday are eligible for FFY MC until the age of 26 under aid code 4M.
-Former Foster Care youth that are eligible for Medi-Cal under the OCG are aided under aid code 4U.
+Former Foster Care youth who are eligible for Medi-Cal under the OCG are aided under aid code 4U.
 Aid code verification under the OCG must be provided by the state where the youth exited FC.
 Until DHCS provides instructions for the use of aid code 4U all former foster youth from the other states use aid code 4M.

 Foster Care youth who were in one of the following aid codes on their 18th birthday are eligible for FFY MC.
 This includes youths in probate Non-Related Legal Guardianships who aged out at 18.